alegrimaldi20/alegrimaldi20/README.md

 ## Software Developer | 8+ Years of Experience 🚀

 Passionate about technological innovation and creating solutions that positively impact people's lives.
-With a diverse background across multiple industries, I specialize in efficient, scalable, and adaptable software development
+With a diverse background across multiple industries, I specialize in efficient, scalable, and adaptable software development.
-.

 Key Experience

 - Full-Stack & Blockchain Development: Built applications for startups and enterprises, including NFT and Staking projects, DeFi, Web3 Game, and DEX projects.